Governors and members

 19 people make up the Trust's Council of Governors.
 11 public governors, 4 staff governors, and 4 appointed governors.
 The Trust's appointed governors represent Cornwall Council, the Council of the Isles of Scilly, Truro and Penwith College, and Volunteer Cornwall.

-The council of governors meets 4 times a year.
+The Council of Governors meets 4 times a year.
 The Trust pays governors' travel expenses for face-to-face meetings and site visits.

 Previous elections